A modelling and computational study of the frustration index in signed networks: Introduction

-This paper begins by laying out the theoretical dimensions of the research in Section~\ref{s:prelim}.
-Linear programming models are formulated in Section~\ref{s:model}.
-Section~\ref{s:speed} provides different techniques to improve the optimisation algorithm.
-The numerical results on the models' performance are presented in Section~\ref{s:results}.
-Section~\ref{s:evaluate} provides comparison against the literature using both random and real networks.
-Recent developments on a closely related problem are discussed in Section~\ref{s:related} followed by two extensions to the models in Section~\ref{s:future}.
-Section~\ref{s:conclu} presents the findings of the research and sums up the research highlights.
+This paper begins by laying out the theoretical dimensions of the research in Section~\ref{3s:prelim}.
+Linear programming models are formulated in Section~\ref{3s:model}.
+Section~\ref{3s:speed} provides different techniques to improve the formulations and reduce solve time.
+The numerical results on the models' performance are presented in Section~\ref{3s:results}.
+Section~\ref{3s:evaluate} provides comparison against the literature using both random and real networks.
+Other formulations and extensions to the models are provided in Section~\ref{3s:future} followed by Section~\ref{3s:conclu} which sums up the research highlights.